Policy Relevant Treatment Effects with Multidimensional Unobserved Heterogeneity: Model Setup and Targeting Parameters

 \section{Model Setup and Targeting Parameters}

-Consider a canonical program evaluation problem with a binary treatment variable $D\in\{0,1\}$ and a scalar outcome variable $Y\in[y_L,y_U]$.\footnote{When there is no restriction on the support of $Y$, we can set $y_L=-\infty$ and $y_U=\infty$.} Define
+Consider a canonical program evaluation problem with a binary treatment variable $D\in\{0,1\}$ and a scalar outcome variable $Y\in[y^L,y^U]$.\footnote{When there is no restriction on the support of $Y$, we can set $y^L=-\infty$ and $y^U=\infty$.} Define

 where $Y_1$ and $Y_0$ are the two potential outcomes.
-We assume there exists a vector of observable variables, $Z=(Z_0,X)\in\mathcal{Z}$, that includes valid instruments $Z_0$ and covariates $X\in\mathcal{X}$.
+We assume there exists a vector of observable variables, $Z=(Z_0,X)\in\mathcal{Z}$, that includes a vector of instruments $Z_0\in\mathcal{Z}_0$ and a vector of covariates $X\in\mathcal{X}$.
 The instruments can be discrete, continuous, or mixed.
-We introduce a random vector ${V}\in{\mathcal{V}}$ to represent multidimensional unobserved heterogeneity that affects both the treatment $D$ and the outcome $Y$.
+We introduce a random vector ${V}\in{\mathcal{V}}$ to represent the multidimensional unobserved heterogeneity that affects both the treatment $D$ and the outcome $Y$, so that the individual treatment effect $Y_1-Y_0$ can be heterogeneous depending on the values of the unobserved heterogeneity $V$.
+For a generic probability distribution $P$, we let $E_{P}$ be its expectation operator.
+We use $\mathbb{P}$ to denote the true distribution for $(Y_0,Y_1,D,Z,V)$ and use $\mathbb{E}=E_{\mathbb{P}}$ as its expectation operator.
 We maintain the following key assumptions throughout the paper.
-For a generic probability distribution $P$, we let $E_{P}$ be its expectation operator.
-We use $\mathbb{P}$ for the true distribution for $(Y_0,Y_1,D,Z,V)$ and use $\mathbb{E}=E_{\mathbb{P}}$ as its expectation operator.